Do I Have ADHD or Am I Just Lazy? Let’s Clear This Up

 • Impulsivity: Interrupting people, blurting things out, or making decisions without thinking them through.

 You don’t need to check every box to have ADHD, but if these sound familiar, it’s worth exploring further.
+You might want to read “Is Dissociation the Same as Inattentive ADHD?” as well.

 Step 2: Reflect on Your Struggles